Karnan (2021 film): Title issue

 With the film's title announced on 6 January, it received criticism from fans of Sivaji Ganesan, as Ganesan starred in the 1964 film of the same name, as the Mahabharata character Karnan.
 R. Chandrashekharan, president of the Sivaji Social Welfare Association, wrote a letter to producer Thanu requesting a change in the film's title.
 In the letter, Chandrashekharan stated "Karnan refers to a giver, a benevolent giver.
 But it's said that your film is on someone who fights for rights.
 It's an acceptable title if you're recreating the story of Mahabharata.
 But for a social film, it's not right to use the title Karnan and for you to act in it".
 He added that doing so would not only hurt Ganesan's fans but also those of the Mahabharata.

 Protests from Tamil Nadu Mukkulathor Pulipadai

-On 21 February, former actor and politician Karunas from the Tamil Nadu Mukkulathor Pulipadai, demanded ban on the film since it was reported to be based on the 1995 Kodiyankulam caste riots.
-The party has issued a press release saying that the movie is against a particular caste and that these movies will affect the peace in the society, and also mentioned a scene where Dhanush's character attacks a police station and that it degrades police.
-He further demanded that the film's director Mari Selvaraj should be arrested for instigating caste-based riots.
-The shooting of the film was further halted on 4 March 2020.
+On 21 February, actor and politician Karunas from the Tamil Nadu Mukkulathor Pulipadai, demanded ban on the film since it was reported to be based on the 1995 Kodiyankulam caste riots.
+The party issued a press release saying that the film is against a particular caste and that these movies will affect the peace in the society, and also mentioned a scene where Dhanush's character attacks a police station and that it degrades police.
+He further demanded that the film's director Mari Selvaraj be arrested for instigating caste-based riots.
 In response to the issue, Selvaraj stated in an online interaction with the film is not based on the Kodiyankulam caste riots.